 By Kevin Daniels

-Dr. Kevin Daniels is the Chair of the Civic Action Committee (Minister’s Conference Baltimore/Vicinity), Associate Professor, Morgan State University (Social Work) Pastor, St. Martin Church.
+Dr. Kevin Daniels is chair of the Civic Action Committee (Minister’s Conference Baltimore/Vicinity), an associate professor at the School of Social Work and pastor of St. Martin Church.

 The opinions on this page are those of the writers and not necessarily those of the AFRO.

 Send letters to The Afro-American • 1531 S. Edgewood St. Baltimore, MD 21227 or fax to 1-877-570-9297 or e-mail to [email protected]